 We do not advise or condone posting problems with ArchBang to Archlinux forums it will result in at best your thread closed or worse deleted.

-To get pacman running you will need a working network connection, pacman keys to created and mirrorlist (which needs a server nearest to your location enabled).
+To get pacman running you will need a working network connection and edit mirrorlist (which needs a server nearest to your location enabled).

 Open a terminal and run the following:

-Running the next command will allow you to update pacman database and packages:
+Running the next command will allow you to update pacman database:

-This will refresh package database and allow you to install any package that needs updating.
+This will refresh package database and allow you to install any package.

 sudo pacman -S <package_name>